cyrusvahidi/ismir23-kymatio-tools/README.md

 # scattering 1d tools
-tools for scattering on 1d signals
+* tools for scattering on 1d signals
+* for tutorial at ISMIR 2023